Winter Pepper Bed Prep: Soil, Irrigation, and High Tunnel Upgrades for a Hotter 2026 Season

 Over the next few weeks, we’ll:

-retest soil in March
+Retest soil in March.

-prep the seedling greenhouse
+Prep the seedling greenhouse.

-start early varieties indoors
+Start early varieties indoors.

-If you want to follow along with the full season, stick around — we’ve got a lot of farm‑science goodness coming your way.
+And of course, we’ll keep sharing the process as we go.
+If you want to follow along with the full season, stick around — we’ve got a lot of farm-science goodness coming your way.

 Want to grow hotter peppers?
 Follow our journey or grab seeds from our shop — spring’s coming fast.